 As with any piece of software, it is critical to minimize any attack surface the software exposes.
 Sensu is no different.
-This guide describes the components you need to secure to make Sensu production-ready.

 Secure etcd peer communication

 WARNING: You must update the default configuration for Sensu’s embedded etcd with an explicit, non-default configuration to secure etcd communication in transit.
 If you do not properly configure secure etcd communication, your Sensu configuration will be vulnerable to unauthorized manipulation via etcd client connections.